-- Turn the ring to the language you prefer, and press the ring.
+- Turn the ring to the language that you prefer, and press the ring.

-- Confirm your choice by pressing the ring again or select cancel if you change your mind.
+- Press the ring again to confirm your choice, or select Cancel if you change your mind.

-Your Nest thermostat will immediately switch to the new language you’ve selected.
+Your Nest thermostat will immediately switch to the new language that you’ve selected.

-Note: Changing the language on your thermostat won’t change the Nest app language.
-To change the app language, you will need to change your phone’s language.
+Note: If you change the language on your thermostat, it won’t change the Nest app language.
+To change that, you will need to change the language on your phone.

-If you need help, follow the manual that came with your phone, visit your phone manufacturer’s support website, or contact your service provider.
+Visit your phone manufacturer’s support website, or contact your service provider for instructions.

-If your Nest thermostat is connected to the Nest app, you’ll see the Nest home owner’s email address here.
+If your Nest thermostat is connected to the Nest app, you’ll find the Nest home owner’s email address here.

 If you want to connect your thermostat to the Nest app, follow the link below.